Bugmark-Simulator/bugmark_simulation/README.md

 5. Check database status: `systemctl status postgresql`

+6. Set server timezone to UTC within `sudo dpkg-reconfigure tzdata`

+7. Also, set the TZ variable for bash `vim ~/.bashrc` and add at the bottom of file `export TZ=UTC`
+  - If vim thorws an error on startup, run command `:PlugInstall`

-6. Start a new shell: `bash` (required to load your new user configuration)
+8. Start a new shell: `bash` (required to load your new user configuration)

-7. Checkout the master branch `git checkout master`
+9. Checkout the master branch `git checkout master`

 #### Application Bootstrap